puma13992/digial-patient/README.md

 # Introduction: Digital patient

-Project Portfolio 4 for Code Institute Full-stack development program.
-Digital patient is a full stack Django project that runs on Heroku.
+This is the Project Portfolio 4 for Code Institute Full-stack development program.
+Digital patient is a full-stack Django project that runs on Heroku.

 The site allows users to register and log in from the frontend.
-Once registered and logged in users can edit personal data, edit, add and delete diseases/medications, doctors and contacts.
+Once registered and logged in users can edit personal data, add, edit and delete diseases/medications, doctors and contacts.

 The live website on Heroku can be accessed at the following link: [View my Live Website here](https://digital-patient-807175a8312b.herokuapp.com/)